John Pendlebury: Involvement in the Battle of Crete

 By the time Germany had occupied mainland Greece in April 1941 Pendlebury had laid his plans, which could not include the Cretan division of the Greek army which was captured on the mainland.
 The invasion of Crete began on 20 May 1941, Pendlebury was in the Heraklion area where it started with heavy bombing followed by troops dropped by parachute.
 The enemy forced an entry into Heraklion but were driven out by regular Greek and British troops and by islanders armed with assorted weapons.

-On 21 May 1941, when German troops took over Heraklion, Pendlebury slipped away with his Cretan friends heading for Krousonas, the village of Kapetanios Satanas, which was some 15 km to the southwest.
+On 21 May 1941, with German troops attacking Heraklion, Pendlebury slipped away with his Cretan friends heading for Krousonas, the village of Kapetanios Satanas, which was some 15 km to the southwest.
 They had the intention of launching a counterattack, but on the way there Pendlebury left the vehicle to open fire on some German troops, who fired back.
 Some Stukas came over and Pendlebury was wounded in the chest.
 Aristea Drossoulakis took him into her nearby cottage and he was laid on a bed.
 The cottage was overrun and a German doctor treated him chivalrously, dressing his wounds; he was later given an injection.

 The next day Pendlebury had been changed into a clean shirt.
 The Germans were setting up a gun position nearby and a fresh party of paratroopers came by.
 They found Pendlebury who had lost his dog tags and was wearing a Greek shirt.
 As he was out of uniform and could not prove that he was a soldier, he was put against a wall outside the cottage and shot dead.

 Epilogue

 Captain Pendlebury was buried nearby but later reburied 1/2 mi outside the western gate of Heraklion.
 He now lies in the Suda Bay War Cemetery maintained by the Commonwealth War Graves Commission (Grave reference 10.E.13).
 The epitaph "He has outsoared the shadow of our night" is a quotation from the 352nd line of "Adonaïs: An Elegy on the Death of John Keats" by Percy Bysshe Shelley.

+From Eric Gill, Pendlebury commissioned for the Vitzelovrysis Spring on the Karphi ascent a stone surround with lettering.
+Serendipitously, Gill also designed elements of the Trumpington War Memorial.
+Unveiled in 1921, the names of some WWII dead were added later, including that of John Pendlebury.

-He is also commemorated on the Trumpington War Memorial and on his wife's headstone in the churchyard at Trumpington, a village on the southern outskirts of Cambridge.
+He is also commemorated on his wife's headstone in the churchyard at Trumpington, a village on the southern outskirts of Cambridge.